gardener/landscapercli/docs/reference/landscaper-cli_quickstart_install.md

 ```
   -h, --help                              help for install
       --install-oci-registry              install an OCI registry in the target cluster (optional)
-      --install-registry-ingress          install an ingress for accessing the OCI registry. (optional)
+      --install-registry-ingress          install an ingress for accessing the OCI registry (optional).
                                           the credentials must be provided via the flags "--registry-username" and "--registry-password".
                                           the Landscaper instance will then be automatically configured with these credentials.
                                           prerequisites (!):